geocomPP/geocompr/main.md

 This allows the extraction of the hyperparameter tuning results which is important if we plan follow-up analyses on the tuning.
 After the processing, it is good practice to explicitly stop the parallelization with `parallelStop()`.
 Finally, we save the output object (`result`) to disk in case we would like to use it another R session.
-Before running the subsequent code, please be aware that fitting 125,500 models took around 37 minutes on a server using 24 cores (see below).
+Before running the subsequent code, be aware that it is time-consuming: the 125,500 models took ~1hr on a server using 24 cores (see below).

 ```r